juanfresia/coriolis/docs/jarl_spec.md

 ## Execution checkpoints

-In order to define easily readable and writable concurrent rules, JARL depends on the concept of _checkpoints_ during the program execution.
+With the purpose of defining easily readable and writable concurrent rules, JARL syntax imposes the existence of _checkpoints_ inside the program.
 Checkpoints are precisely defined points of the code which the underlying testing runtime will be available to trace.
 Essentially, checkpoints might be seen as ordinary functions, except they are really not implemented by the developer of the program but by the testing framework itself.

 These checkpoints are meant to represent concrete events of the concurrent problem that users would like to trace while their program is running.
 For instance, in the producer-consumer problem, consumer processes should have a "consume" checkpoint in their codes, while producer processes should have a "produce" one.
 The true purpose of these checkpoints is, then, to be used as "control points" during the concurrent execution.

 The underlying testing runtime must be able to detect _when_ did these checkpoints happened and with _which argument values_.
 These argument values are fetched from the program execution (i.e. they match code variables) and allow definition of JARL rules matching some criteria.
 Currently, JARL supported argument types are `int`, `float`, `char` and `string` (with no whitespaces).

 A program set of checkpoints and their respective arguments should be defined a priori, on a separate file in a sort of checkpoints table.
-A possible checkpoints table for the producer-consumer example could be like the following:
+A possible checkpoints table for the producer-consumer example could be like the following (lines with `#` are considered comments):

 ```
 # Format is: